Are you looking to explore a career in theatre? Consider applying for an Everyman Theatre Apprenticeship.

 - Contributes to the assessment and evaluation of our High School Matinee Program.

-- Works on long term research projects for the department.
+- Works on long-term research projects for the Education Department.

 - Additional responsibilities as assigned.

-- Prior experience working with children of any age a plus.
+- Prior experience working with children of any age is a plus.

-- Demonstrates collaborative skills, accepts constructive criticism and implements effective problem-solving.
+- Demonstrates collaborative skills and accepts constructive criticism and implements effective problem-solving.

-- Ability to interact with the diverse constituents in age, background, and role to the departments as parents, students, donors, teachers, and key community partners.
+- Ability to interact with the diverse constituents that the Education Department serves including parents, students, donors, teachers, and key community partners.

 - Provided invaluable professional development through the Education and Engagement Department with personalized mentorship.

 - Offered special ticket offers to area theatres, networking opportunities, and professional development opportunities within the Everyman Theatre staff.

-- Flexible enough to provide space for other professional or artistic opportunities beyond commitment to Apprenticeship.
+- Flexible and responsive scheduling to provide room for other professional or artistic opportunities beyond commitment to Apprenticeship.

-For additional teaching opportunitites, please visit our job listings page.
+For additional opportunities, please visit our careers + opportunities page.